nealmike88/datasim/README.md

 # Demo Instructions
-I put the project in the /opt directory since I thought you were going to use this laptop All the instructions use that assumption but if you put it somewhere else just replace /opt with where you are working out of
+I put the project in the /opt directory since I thought you were going to use this laptop.
+All the instructions use that assumption but if you put it somewhere else just replace /opt with where you are working out of

 ## Install Demo